ChrisHutchinson1982/bank_tech_test/README.md

 $ node

-// Step 1 - require Account class
+// Step 1 - require files

-$ const Account = require("./lib/account");
+$ const {Account, Statement, Transaction} = require("./app");

 // Step 2 - create new instance of account
 $ const account = new Account();

-// Step 3 - require Statement class

-$ const Statement = require("./lib/statement");

-// Step 4 - create new instance of statement with account
+// Step 3 - create new instance of statement with account
 $ const statement = new Statement(account);

-// Step 5 - require Transaction class

-$ const Transaction = require("./lib/transaction");

-// Step 6 - create new instance of Transaction(type, amount, date)
+// Step 4 - create new instance of Transaction(type, amount, date)
-  // type should be either "credit" or "debit"
+  // type = "credit" or "debit"
-  // amount should be a positive number
+  // amount = positive number
-  // date should be "dd/mm/yyyy" format
+  // date = "dd/mm/yyyy"
 $ const transaction = new Transaction("credit", 1000, "10/01/2023");

-// Step 7 - add transaction to account instance
+// Step 5 - add transaction to account instance
   // note: will throw pre-built errors if type, amount, date formats are invalid
 $ account.add(transaction);

-// Repeat Steps 6 & 7 with new details as required
+// Repeat Steps 4 & 5 with new variable name and details as required

-// Step 8 - console log to view statement
+// Step 6 - console log to view statement
 $ console.log(statement.printStatement());

 // To exit the node REPL